coffeebank/coffee-cogs/content/docs/hellohook/index.md

 ---
 title: "Hellohook"
 description: "Create your own welcome bot with a custom profile picture!
-Choose between a regular message or an embed welcome, with a ping option."
+Set the welcome message to be regular text and/or an embed.
+Comes with usernames, user avatars, pings/mentions, server member counts, and leave messages.
+Send different welcome messsages based on the invite url!
+Create different 'bots' using webhooks."
 cogname: "hellohook"
 ---